-9.1 ENVIRONMENTAL INSPECTIONS
+9.1.
+Environmental Inspections

-Copies of all environmental inspection reports prepared by UGL environmental and site staff, including those undertaken with Transgrid, will be kept with the Project records and closed out within the agreed timeframes.
+Copies of all environmental inspection reports prepared by the PC's environmental and site staff, including those undertaken with Transgrid, will be kept with the Project records and closed out within the agreed timeframes.

 Throughout the Project, Environmental Advisors will be responsible for carrying out weekly environmental and rainfall inspections using forms specified in Table 9-1